ist356/assignment_07/README.md

     - then set a breakpoint in the test function and run the test as you would any other python program.
     - run the file with debugging: Menu => Run => Start Debugging

-- You will not need streamlit in this assignment.
+- You will not need streamlit for this assignment.

 ## Assignment: Scraping a Restaurant Menu